Ebenholz

-Ebenholz (/de/; also called Ebaholz) is a village of Liechtenstein, located in the municipality of Vaduz.
+Ebenholz (/de/; also called Ebaholz) is a village in Liechtenstein, located in the municipality of Vaduz.
 Its name means "ebony" in German.

 Geography

 The village lies in the center of the country, just in the north of Vaduz, and south of Schaan, close to the village of Mühleholz.

 Economy

-Orca Engineering is a Swiss-founded and Ebenholz-based sports car maker, which produces one of the fastest cars in the world, the R113.
+Orca Engineering was a Swiss-founded and Ebenholz-based sports car maker, which produced one of the fastest cars in the world, the R113.